-Both Sustainalytics, the leading independent provider of ESG and Corporate Governance research and ratings, and all entities within Morningstar Group are committed to responsible data processing and ensuring adequate personal data protection across all group entities.
+Both Sustainalytics, a leading provider of ESG and Corporate Governance research and ratings, and Morningstar — a leading provider of independent investment research are committed to responsible data processing and ensuring adequate personal data protection across all group entities.

 Table of Contents

 - How do we use information that we collect?

 - Will we share your personal data with third parties?

 - What about data security?